School shooting survivor: 'There's so many of us now'

 'When it gets cold outside I get reminded'

-"I still have shotgun pellets still lodged in my neck that were really deep and they're toward my nerve endings.
-So when it gets really cold outside, and in Chicago it gets cold, I always have to wear a hat, otherwise I feel a sharp pain in my neck," Korellis said.
+"I still have shotgun pellets still lodged in my neck that were really deep, and they're toward my nerve endings.
+So when it gets really cold outside -- and in Chicago, it gets cold -- I always have to wear a hat.
+Otherwise, I feel a sharp pain in my neck," Korellis said.

-"To me it's part of the new norm.
-When it gets cold outside I get reminded," he said, adding that sometimes he also still has nightmares or will jump at the sound of loud noises.
+"To me, it's part of the new norm.
+When it gets cold outside, I get reminded," he said, adding that sometimes he still has nightmares or will jump at the sound of loud noises.

-Korellis said that while it might take days, weeks, months, or even years, he wants the students in Florida to know that they "will get through this" and will overcome fears.
+Korellis said that although it might take days, weeks, months or even years, he wants the students in Florida to know that they "will get through this" and will overcome fears.

 "You'll be able to watch a movie again.
 Loud noises won't affect you as much," he said.